 - 2.4.1 The Coronavirus pandemic has had a significant impact on the national and local economy and a necessary change to the working arrangements of the residents of Buckinghamshire, with people working from home wherever possible, including a significant proportion of the Council's own staff.
 As part of the transition to the new unitary Council, there was an expectation that the properties held by the 5 councils would be able to be rationalised.
 The Work Smart programme is providing the framework for future office working for the Council and ensuring the technological infrastructure is in place to support significant homeworking and office collaboration.
 The future needs and requirements of the Council will be set out in the Council's accommodation strategy, which will enable the Council to either sell surplus properties to produce capital receipts or to repurpose to generate a revenue rental income. - 2.4.2 All public sector bodies are under financial pressure as well as there being a need to offer the public a more coherent means of accessing services, and the One Public Estate (OPE) project aims to achieve the rationalisation of publicly held assets.
-The Council will work closely with its strategic partners to look for opportunities to utilise our collective assets to improve public services and generate savings.

-- 2.4.3 The financial pressures on local authorities, caused in large part by huge cuts in Government grant funding, but also significant increases in demand for services, lead to the exploration of alternative sources of income.
+The Council will work closely with its strategic partners to look for opportunities to utilise our collective assets to improve public services and generate savings. - 2.4.3 The financial pressures on local authorities, caused in large part by huge cuts in Government grant funding, but also significant increases in demand for services, lead to the exploration of alternative sources of income.
 The increase in surplus assets provides an opportunity for the Council to invest in the repurposing of assets in order to be able to generate additional income and help the Council to shape the post-Covid recovery in Buckinghamshire from a regeneration and economic recovery perspective.
+The Future High Streets Fund is being used to make improvements to the High Wycombe town centre.
 Any additional surplus assets may also provide opportunities to deliver other important objectives such as an increase in affordable and key worker housing in Buckinghamshire.
-It is important however, that sufficient capital receipts are realised to enable the capital programme to be funded and the close monitoring of delivery will be important. - 2.4.4 In November 2020, the Buckinghamshire Growth Board submitted a 'Buckinghamshire Recovery and Growth Deal' devolution bid to Government.
-Outlined in the bid are the key priorities for Buckinghamshire Council and its partners in Buckinghamshire's recovery from the coronavirus pandemic.
-Although there is no guarantee that the bid will be successful, it forms a blueprint for other external funding should it become available.
+It is important however, that sufficient capital receipts are realised to enable the capital programme to be funded and the close monitoring of delivery will be important.